Springfield-Greene Co. Health Dept. announces potential COVID-19 exposures

-SPRINGFIELD, Mo. -- The Springfield-Greene County Health Department has notified the public of potential community exposures from four new COVID-19 cases.
+SPRINGFIELD, Mo. -- The Springfield-Greene County Health Department has notified the public of potential community exposures from three new COVID-19 cases.

+-Saturday, June 20: Walmart Supercenter at 3520 W Sunshine around 4 p.m. for 30-45 minutes (infectious but not symptomatic, not masked)

-Monday, June 22: Pappo’s Pizzeria at 221 E Walnut St, visited around 6:30 pm (infectious but not symptomatic, not masked)
+-Friday, June 26: Mexican Villa East at 1337 E Sunshine St around 11:30 a.m. for about 45 minutes (infectious but not symptomatic, not masked)

-Anyone who visited these locations during these listed times is considered to be at low risk for contracting COVID-19, but should monitor for symptoms.
+Anyone who was at these locations on these dates is considered low risk for contracting COVID-19, but should monitor for symptoms.
 There is no need to self-quarantine or isolate unless symptoms develop.

 Symptoms of COVID-19 include: